Oil spill off China coast now the size of Paris

 Potential environmental disaster

-Environmentalists and officials are worried the oil on board and fuel used to power the massive vessel could harm nearby aquatic life for decades.
+Environmentalists and officials are worried the oil on board and fuel used to power the massive vessel could harm aquatic life for decades.

 "The critical thing is to understand that when we put hydrocarbons into the oceans through events like this, it's going to affect a wide range of animals," said Jessica Meeuwig, a professor of biological sciences at the University of Western Australia.